deislabs/spiderlightning/docs/primer.md

 `wit/` contains the WIT files that define the capability interfaces.
 The WIT files are used to generate import functions for the application, and export functions for ths host implementation.
 The WIT files is the specification and our main focus for this project.

-#### Host Implementation Example

-`wasi-cloud-cli` is a host implementation that provides the capability functions defined in the WIT files.
-The host implementation is written in Rust.
-It is used to demonstrate how to author a host implementation and not intended to use as a production host implementation.

 #### Guest Implementation Examples

 `examples/*` contains examples of guest implementations.
 They are used to demonstrate how to author a guest implementation.

 #### Configuration

-wasi-cloud applications can provide dynamic configuration manifest to configure the host what resources to provide.
-See [here](https://github.com/deislabs/wasi-cloud/issues/23) fore more details.
+WASI-Cloud applications can provide dynamic configuration manifest to configure the host what resources to provide.
+See [here](https://github.com/deislabs/wasi-cloud/issues/23) for more details.

 ## Similar Projects